rahuljoshi-contact/react-learning-athena/README.md

 9. What did we use to create our mock api? why not hard code the json?
 10. what did we use to make an HTTP call?
-11. The tool we used, uses webpack, whats webpack?
+11. The tool we used, uses webpack, whats webpack? what is babel? why do we use it?
 12. what is the name of React's "flavor" of HTML?
 13. name at least 3 diff between HTML and JSX?
+14. Is JSX required?
+15. What is JSX compiled into?
+16. What tool checks code quality? is it configurable? how do I see its output?
+17. how do I debug my react app?
+18. I can see my original code in browser.
+Is the browser running my original code? if not, what tech allows me to review my original code?
+19. What is the function that returns a boolean?
+20. Name some useful array methods that are friendly to immutable data?

 ## Available Scripts